derindutz/daily-bear-note/README.md

 4. Save `local.DailyBearNote.plist` and put it in `~Library/LaunchAgents`

 5. Log out and back in and everything should be good to go!
-You can test run it by running `launchctl start local.DailyBearNote` from your terminal
+You can test it by running `launchctl start local.DailyBearNote` from your terminal